-- code on the cell phone and infotainment display will need to be acknowledged for a successful pair. - Start the pairing process on the cell phone to be paired to the vehicle.
-See the cell phone manufacturer's user guide for information on this process.
-Once the cell phone is paired, it will show under Connected. - 8.
-If the vehicle name does not appear on your cell phone, there are a few ways to start the pairing process over: - Turn the cell phone off and then back on. - Go back to the beginning of the Phone menus on the infotainment display and restart the pairing process. - Reset the cell phone, but this step should be done as a last effort. - If the cell phone prompts to accept connection or allow phone book download, touch Always Accept and Allow.
-The phone book may not be available if not accepted. - 10.
-Repeat Steps 1-8 to pair additional cell phones.
+- The code on both the phone and infotainment display need to be acknowledged for pairing to be successful. - 7.
+Follow the instructions on the phone to confirm the six-digit code showing on the infotainment display and select Pair.
+The code on the phone and infotainment display need to be acknowledged for pairing to be successful. - If a previously paired mobile device is not connecting to the Bluetooth system, try forgetting the mobile device on the vehicle's infotainment system and also forgetting the vehicle in the Bluetooth settings of the mobile device. - If the vehicle name does not appear on your phone under the "other devices" or "available devices" menu, there are a few ways to start the pairing process over: - Turn Bluetooth off then back on, on your phone.

+- Go back to the beginning of the Phone menus on the infotainment display and restart the pairing process. - Turn the phone off and then back on. - Reset the phone, but this step should be done as a last effort. - 10.
+If the phone prompts to accept connection or allow phone book download, select Always Accept and Allow.
+The phone book may not be available if not accepted. - To pair additional phones, select Settings > Connections > Phones.